 Statement of Accountability and Responsibility

-The President, through the Vice President for Academic and Student Affairs, shall be responsible for enforcing academic program review policies and procedures.
-The Office of Academic and Student Affairs and the Office of Planning and Institutional Effectiveness shall work with different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness and implementation.
-The Vice President for Academic and Student Affairs and the Associate Vice President of Planning and Institutional Effectiveness shall have responsibility for making the final recommendation for continuance, remediation or discontinuance to the President.
+The President, through the Vice President for Academic and Student Affairs, shall be responsible for enforcing academic affairs policies and procedures.
+The Office of Academic and Student Affairs and the Office of Planning and Institutional Effectiveness shall work with different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Governing Board approved: 11/10/2008